AppsterdamGreece/AppsterdamGreece.github.io/_posts/2013-08-04-Meeten-en-Drinken-The-Summer-Break-Edition.md

 At [Café La Rambla](https://www.facebook.com/pages/La-Rambla/160202257374396 'Cafe La Rambla in Athens') in Athens around 45 App Makers gathered to meet each other, have a drink and say hi and goodbey before everybody will go to their vaction destination.

-I was great to see all the familiar and new faces and we will be sure to continue the Weekly Meeten en Drinken from September onwards.
+It was great to see all the familiar and new faces and we will be sure to continue the Weekly Meeten en Drinken from September onwards.

 ## Thessaloniki